EvgeniiSamarin/LoginApplication/README.md

 # LoginApplication
-testApp v1.0-alpha
+testApp v1.0-alpha \n
-No function for adding and posting photos
+No function for adding and posting photos \n
 Written in Java